Spenz7/SC2006_SWE/README.md

 ## Overview

-HomeProperty bridges sellers and property agents on a digital platform with secure logins, agent bidding features, and helpful insights from resale price trends.
+PropBidder bridges sellers and property agents on a digital platform with secure logins, agent bidding features, and helpful insights from resale price trends.
 It emphasizes:

 - Transparent agent selection based on bids and reviews
 - Real-time price data from Data.gov.sg